munnep/provider_network_mirror/README.md

 ```
 vagrant ssh
 ```
+- optional
-- optional: Set terraform to DEBUG mode so with the initialization you can see where the provider download is coming from
+Set terraform LOG to DEBUG mode so with the initialization you can see where the provider download is coming from
 ```
 export TF_LOG=DEBUG
 ```